nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 When quantity to dispense is a numerical value and the unit is not coded this field **SHOULD** contain the textual representation of the unit e.g. 'tablet(s)', 'capsule(s)', 'does(s)'.

-When quantity to dispense is a textual value this field should contain both the value of the quantity to dispense and the unit e.g. '10 tablets', '90 capsules', '1 dose'.
+When quantity to dispense is a textual value this field **SHOULD** contain both the value of the quantity to dispense and the unit e.g. '10 tablets', '90 capsules', '1 dose'.

 ### dispenseRequest.expectedSupplyDuration ###